 Your loan application will be registered on your credit report under the name Loans 2 Go Limited.
 We are presently working with Call Credit and Equifax.
 Should you require more information on these Credit Reference Agencies, please visit their websites.
-We will undertake a search with at least one of the agencies when you apply for credit thereby reviewing your credit records as well as anyone financially associated with you.
+We will undertake a search with at least one of the aforementioned agencies or in some cases both when you apply for credit thereby reviewing your credit records as well as anyone financially associated with you.
 The agency will keep a record of this search and place a "footprint" on your file, whether or not your application proceeds.

 Once you take a loan product with us, we will report regularly to the CRAs on your payment history.
 If you fall behind on your payments and satisfactory proposals are not received within a month of a formal demand being issued, then a default notice may be recorded at the CRAs which may impact your ability to obtain credit in the future.

 Information we and other organisations provide to the CRAs may be used by us and them to;

 We will only ever share your data with third parties for the purposes explained below and elsewhere in this policy.
 All third party companies we deal with are carefully selected and trusted companies and wherever possible contracts are put in place with them to ensure that your information is kept safe.
 We will only disclose your information to third parties where such a disclosure is permitted by law or where we have your permission.
 Some examples of third parties we may disclose your details to are: